Messiah: Truth vs. Myth

 For instance, in 1908, Charles Taze Russell, founder of the Jehovah’s Witnesses, predicted that the second coming of Messiah would bring the world to an end in the year 1914.
 When his prediction failed to come to pass, the Witnesses specified successive dates of 1918, 1925, 1975 and 1986.

 Most theologians agree that, in their original intent, the messianic prophecies applied exclusively to the ancient Israelites.
-The confusion arises from the fact that Jewish theologians claim that Jesus wasn’t the Messiah, and the Muslim and Christian contention that, because the leaders in Jerusalem refused to accept Jesus, God was forced to change His plan, and seek followers outside of the lineage of Abraham.
+The confusion arises from the fact that Jewish theologians claim that Jesus wasn’t the Messiah, and the Muslims and Christians claim that, because the leaders in Jerusalem refused to accept Jesus, God was forced to seek followers outside of the lineage of Abraham.
 This premise has many basic flaws.
 It ignores the fact that great multitudes of Jews accepted Jesus as the Messiah – so many, in fact, that the leaders in Jerusalem felt threatened.
 In the New Covenant we find the following statement by the Apostle John:

 Then gathered the chief priests and the Pharisees a council, and said, What do we? for this man doeth many miracles.